 Immigration regulations for Nordic, EU/EAA and Swiss nationals differ from those applicable for citizens from outside the EU/EAA.
 Read more about the rules for entering and residing in Denmark on New to Denmark.

 Residence and work permit in Denmark

-The administrative process can start before you even leave home.
-EU nationals can apply for a residence permit before having a residential address in Denmark.
+Sorting the paperwork can start before you even leave home.
+All EU nationals can apply for a residence permit before having a residential address in Denmark, so no need to wait till you have found a flat or house.
 Read more about residence permits on lifeindenmark.dk.